aubinv083-hub/FrostApp/README.md

 ## Project Overview
 Frost App is a data visualization tool built with Streamlit, designed to assist winemakers and agricultural professionals in assessing frost risks in France.

-By analyzing historical weather data (2018-2024), the application calculates the probability of frost events (temperatures dropping below 0°C) for specific geographical locations.
+By analyzing historical weather data (2018-2024), the application calculates the probability of frost events (temperatures dropping below 0 C) for specific geographical locations.
 It generates a "Typical Year" model, allowing users to visualize temperature evolution and frost frequency over a user-defined period (e.g., the critical budburst phase in spring).

 ## Features
 - **City-Level Granularity:** Users can select specific communes in France to analyze local climate risks.